All about us

 Our year 5 and 6 children are educated in the upper school building situated 500 metres away from the lower school building.

 As pupils move through upper key stage 2 they build on their thinking and enquiry skills to explore all subjects in the national curriculum, including: maths, English, computing, science, geography, history, design and technology, physical education and a modern foreign language.
 Children also undertake study in religious education and personal and social education.
-Our expectations of our pupils are very high, each year we have a group of pupils who enter their GCSE maths whilst they are at Grove school.

 Children continue with their citizenship leadership roles and school council; they have a strong pupil voice and have been instrumental in improving learning and experiences.